k24d/ssm-vault/DOCKER.md

 CMD ["/usr/local/bin/ssm-vault", "exec", "-p", "/app/dev", "--", "flask", "run"]
 ```

-Before starting a container, you have to configure AWS in order to run `ssm-vault` successfully.
-I'd recommend that you start a local metadata server by running [aws-vault](https://github.com/99designs/aws-vault) in server mode.
-This way you can forget about AWS access keys in your container because a session token is provided by the metedata server in the same way as Amazon EC2 or ECS.
+Before starting a container, you need to set up AWS access keys in order to run `ssm-vault` successfully.
+I recommend that you start a local "metadata server" by running [aws-vault](https://github.com/99designs/aws-vault) in server mode.
+This way you can forget about AWS access keys in your container because a session token is provided by the metedata server in the same way as Amazon EC2 or ECS:

-In this case, all you have to do is to start a metadata server at the beginning of day.
-Then, your container will start loading secrets from SSM Parameter Store whenever you start a container:

 ```bash
 # Start a metadata server (only once)